-7. Definitions
+POLICY DEFINITIONS

-Variable Rate Loan.
-A loan that attracts an interest rate linked to a variable benchmark.
-In Australia variable rate loans are normally priced at a fixed margin over the Ausbond Bank Bill Rate which is the market benchmark three month interbank rate

-Fixed Rate Loan.
-A loan that attracts a fixed pre-determined interest rate throughout the term of the loan.

-Amortising/Credit Foncier Loan.
-A loan that is repaid over the term of the loan, normally by equal instalments due quarterly or semi-annually.
+Variable Rate Loan A loan that attracts an interest rate linked to a variable benchmark.
+In Australia variable rate loans are normally priced at a fixed margin over the Ausbond Bank Bill Rate which is the market benchmark three-month interbank rate.
+Fixed Rate Loan A loan that attracts a fixed pre-determined interest rate throughout the term of the loan.
+Amortising/Credit Foncier Loan A loan that is repaid over the term of the loan, normally by equal instalments due quarterly or semi-annually.
 Interest payments and capital repayments are normally combined and paid on the instalment date.

-Interest Only Loan.
-A loan repaid in full on the final maturity date.
+Interest Only Loan A loan repaid in full on the final maturity date.
 The loan can be either a variable rate loan or a fixed rate loan with interest payments normally payable quarterly for a variable rate loan and semi-annually for a fixed rate loan.

-Floating Interest Rate Loan.
-A loan where the interest rate can fluctuate for the term of the loan whenever pricing is reset.
+Floating Interest Rate Loan A loan where the interest rate can fluctuate for the term of the loan whenever pricing is reset.
 The floating rate is priced off the market Bank Bill Swap Bid rate (BBSY) rate, plus margins and fees.

-8. Related Documents, Standards & Guidelines

-Investment Policy.
-Credit Card Policy.

-9. Version Control & Change History
+VERSION CONTROL & CHANGE HISTORY

-Version Date Modified by Details V1.0 23/05/18 Council Adoption of Original Policy (Res No. 95/18) V2.0 28/10/20 Council Review/Amended Policy (Res No. 231/20) V3.0 12/01/22 Council Review/Amended Policy (Res No. 11/22)
+Previous Versions Date of Adoption by Council Resolution # Author/Editor Summary of Changes V1.0 23/5/18 95/18 Council Adoption of Original Policy V2.0 28/10/20 231/20 Council Review/Amended Policy V3.0 12/01/22 11/22 Council Review/Amended Policy V4.0 21/12/22 248/22 Council Re adoption of Policy V5.0 26/02/25 13/25 Liz Alley Review & amend positions and Acts